 A poetic documentary treating the ongoing refugee crisis in Europe, Evaporating Borders (2014) weaves the testimony of asylum seekers on the island of Cyprus and the native Cypriots who have received and resisted them into a compelling portrait of a world in flux.

-Following the screening will a Q&A with Director/Writer/Producer Iva Radivojevic, co-moderated by UCSB Film & Media Professors Bhaskar Sarkar and Laila Shereen Sakr.
+Following the screening was a Q&A with Director/Writer/Producer Iva Radivojevic, co-moderated by UCSB Film & Media Professors Bhaskar Sarkar and Laila Shereen Sakr.

 Director/Writer/Producer Iva Radivojevic

 Iva Radivojevic is a filmmaker based in Brooklyn, NY.
 She spent her early years in Yugoslavia and Cyprus before settling in NYC.
 Iva’s films have screened at numerous film festivals including the New York Film Festival, SXSW, Rotterdam IFF, Human Rights Watch, HotDocs, Museum of Modern Art (MOMA), and were broadcast on PBS, Documentary Channel as well as the New York Times Op-Docs.
 She is the recipient of the 2015 Guggenheim Fellowship, 2012 Princess Grace Special Project Award, 2011 Princess Grace Film Fellowship and was named one of 25 New Faces of Independent Film of 2013 by Filmmaker Magazine.